ArturPawelski/input-validation-task/README.md

 This project is designed for practicing data validation and working with interactive forms.
 It uses the React Hook Form and Zod libraries.

-This task took me around 10 hours to complete.

 ## Live preview 📲